Quantum Thermodynamics: Thermodynamic equilibrium

 where $\Omega(E_{\mathrm{tot}},N_{\mathrm{tot}})$ denotes the density of states and $\Theta(x)$ the Heaviside theta function which is equal to one for $x>0$ and zero otherwise.
 Being a macroscopic supersystem, the number of states contributing to the microcanonical ensemble is assumed to be large

 At the same time, for energy and particle numbers to be well defined, we require $\delta E\ll E_{\mathrm{tot}}$ and $\delta N\ll N_{\mathrm{tot}}$.
-This also justifies to assume that the density of states is constant in the energy and particle number shells that contribute to the micro-canonical ensemble.
-Fur future reference, we note that the von Neumann entropy of the microcanoncial ensemble is given by the logarithm of the number of contributing states [see also Eq.~\eqref{eq:vne2}]
+This also justifies to assume that the density of states is constant in the energy and particle number shells that contribute to the microcanonical ensemble.
+For future reference, we note that the von Neumann entropy of the microcanonical ensemble is given by the logarithm of the number of contributing states [see also Eq.~\eqref{eq:vne2}]

 Since our system of interest is part of the supersystem, we may write the Hamiltonian and particle-number operator as

 where the subscript B stands for ``bath'' and describes the remainder of the supersystem.
 We now make a weak coupling approximation that is crucial to obtain the Gibbs state: we assume that $\hat{V}$ is sufficiently weak such that we may neglect the coupling energy and the energy and particle eigenstates of the supersystem approximately factorize